One of the most common questions people ask us on Instagram (@sprintercampervans) is how much does a Sprinter van conversion cost?

 How much does a Sprinter van conversion cost?

 Here are some questions to think about and ask yourself.
-The answers to these van conversion questions which that will affect your total Sprinter van conversion cost.
+The answers to these van conversion questions will affect your total Sprinter van conversion cost.

 This is not an exhaustive list but thinking about these will give you an appreciation for how van conversion costs can add up, and where you can afford to go more cheap vs. expensive in your van build budget.